Business Taxes: An Overview Guide

 If you operate your firm as a C corporation, the default tax status for corporations, your company can deduct all business expenses, including any salary or bonus you pay yourself as an employee.
 When you take distributions from your C corp, you'll need to record those on your personal taxes and pay ordinary income taxes on those funds—referred to as double taxation.
 That's why some business owners opt for S corporation status.
 It's always best to discuss your options with your trusted tax attorney.

-S corps or limited liability companies
+What's the difference between S corps and limited liability companies?

 For an S corp election, your corporation must file IRS Form 2553, Election by a Small Business Corporation.
 With an S corp, you deduct all expenses at the corporate level—however, the corporation does not pay taxes or incur tax losses.
 Instead, the income or losses pass through to you and any other owners in proportion to your ownership.
 You then pay personal income taxes on those amounts.
 You generally won't have to pay self-employment taxes on that income.